Confederación Xeral de Traballadores Galegos-Intersindical Nacional: 1986 elections

 CXTG-IN participated in the 1986 trade union elections, winning 1,104 delegates (0.62% of the company committees representative seats in all of Spain).

 1988 general strike

 On December 14, 1988 a general strike was organized across Spain.
 In Galicia two separate mobilizations were organized, one by CC.OO. and UGT and one by CXTG and INTG.

 Publication

 CXTG-IN published the journal Adiante.

 Affiliated unions

 The CXTG-IN union in the health care sector was the Sindicato Galego da Sanidade-CXTG (SGS-CXTG).
 The metal workers' union of CXTG was Sindicato Galego do Metal.

 The teachers' union of CXTG-IN was called Sindicato Galego do Ensino ea Investigación/CXTG (SGEI-CXTG).
 SGEI-CXTG won around 10% of the votes in the teachers' union elections of 1987.
 In 1987 the CXTG teachers' union launched a 'Permanent Seminary for Education for Peace', which later became an independent institution.
-The Permanent Seminary published didactic materials on human rights, marginalization and ecopacifism.
+The Permanent Seminary published didactic materials on human rights, marginalization and eco-pacifism.
 Through the Permanent Seminary, the CXTG sought to promote non-sexist education.